Prefer a vintage-inspired rocker to an oversized glider for your nursery? Learn how to make easy DIY wooden rocking chair cushions.

 – fabric (A good natural option for a baby’s room is organic cotton.)

-– ribbon (Try using ribbon made from a green material like jute.)
+– ribbon (Try using ribbon made from a natural material like jute.)

 Prepare Materials